 Instead of conventional artwork or feature wallpaper, why not choose wall stickers or decals (transfers) to make a statement?
 Options range from colorful designs, perfect for adding character to a child’s bedroom, to sophisticated silhouettes, elegant monochromes, witty graphics and adhesive chalkboard, ideal for kitchen walls.

-Think about where to place them – off-centre or above a skirting board often looks more interesting than a centrally positioned design, which can appear lost in a large space.
+Think about where to place them – off-center or above a baseboard often looks more interesting than a centrally positioned design, which can appear lost in a large space.
 Consider the style of your interiors, too; simple graphics and block colors will suit minimalist layouts.
 Wall art can look fussy in a busy scheme, so remember to pare back on other accessories to enable your art to stand out.

 What can you do with a blank wall?